Different Ranges of Credit Scores

 VantageScore Ranges

-So, there is more than one credit scoring model and more than one rating range, and although they work similarly, the scores and factors vary and are distributed differently.
-While the VantageScore model is not as widely used as the FICO score, it is also a good indicator of a potential borrower’s overall financial health.
+There is more than one credit scoring model and more than one rating range, and although they work similarly, their scores and metrics vary and are distributed differently.
+While the VantageScore model is not as widely used as the FICO one, it is also a good indicator of a potential borrower’s overall financial health.

 • Superprime (781–850).
-This rating demonstrates that the potential borrower is reliable and low-risk; it is easier for them to obtain a loan and they can expect better conditions.
+This rating demonstrates that the potential borrower is reliable and low-risk; they can usually access virtually any loan on the market and can expect better terms on top of that.

 • Prime (661–780).
-This score shows the borrower’s good credit behavior, which makes lenders more likely to approve the loan.
+This score suggests that the borrower has good credit discipline, which makes most lenders willing to work with them.

 • Nonprime (601–660).
-This range is generally the minimum suitable for obtaining a loan; borrowers with these scores are still eligible.
+This range is generally the bare minimum you’ll need to obtain a decent loan.

 • Subprime (500–600).
-This level may signal that borrowers are risky, and lenders may be reluctant to approve them for a loan.
+Borrowers at this level are considered risky, and lenders may be reluctant to approve them for a loan.

 • Deep Subprime (300–499).
 This score is considered bad, and borrowers with this rating will find it difficult to get a mortgage or any other loan product.

-As for the VantageScore rating, credit score categories are formed based on the following factors: payment history (extremely important), age and type of credit (highly important), percent of credit limit used (highly important), total balances and debt (moderately important), recent credit behavior (less important), available credit (less important).
+In VantageScore rating, credit score categories are formed based on the following factors: payment history (extremely important), age and type of credit (highly important), percent of credit limit used (highly important), total balances and debt (moderately important), recent credit behavior (less important), and available credit (less important).

-So, the higher your score is, the higher your chances of getting a loan on good terms are.
-If you understand that your rating is not sufficient for the type of loan or card you are applying for, then you can increase it because many factors depend directly on you.
+Still, the main principle stays the same: the higher your score is, the higher your chances of getting a good loan.
+If your rating is not sufficient for the type of loan or card you are applying for, you should look for ways to increase it.

 How to Improve Your Score